Butterfly Weed

 The Cherokee used orange milkweed's fibrous stems to make belts and prescribed various parts of the plant for stomach pains, diarrhea, heart trouble, and lung inflammation.
 The Haudenosaunee applied a poultice of mashed roots to the legs of runners to give them strength and used an infusion of roots to wash a person's arms and shoulders to help with lifting.
 The plant was also used medicinally among the Rappahannock, Ponca, Omaha, Navajo, Mohegan, Menominee, and Delaware.

-Many bee, wasp, butterfly and beetle species visit butterfly weed for nectar and inadvertently spread pollinia (sacs of pollen) between flowers.
-Butterfly weed is a larval host plant for the milkweed-specialist monarch butterfly (Danaus plexippus), queen butterfly (Danaus gilippus), and milkweed tussock moth (Euchaetes egle).
+Many bee, wasp, butterfly and beetle species visit butterfly weed for nectar.
+It is a larval host plant for the milkweed-specialist monarch butterfly (Danaus plexippus), queen butterfly (Danaus gilippus), and milkweed tussock moth (Euchaetes egle).
 Monarch caterpillars feed on both the foliage and flowers of butterfly weed, while the adults collect nectar and lay eggs on the underside of the leaves.
-Sulphur butterflies (Colias spp.), crescent butterflies (Phyciodes spp.) and great spangles fritillaries (Speyeria cybele) all visit the flowers for nectar.
+Sulphur butterflies (Colias spp.), crescent butterflies (Phyciodes spp.) and great spangled fritillaries (Speyeria cybele) all visit the flowers for nectar.

 Poisonous